 Create a namespace in which to run ConductorOne connectors (if desired), then apply the secret config and deployment config files.

 Check that the connector data uploaded correctly.
-In ConductorOne, click Applications.
+In ConductorOne, click Apps.
 On the Managed apps tab, locate and click the name of the application you added the Beeline connector to.
 Beeline data should be found on the Entitlements and Accounts tabs.

 That’s it!
 Your Beeline connector is now pulling access data into ConductorOne.